transposit-connectors/okta_signal/README.md

 `webhook`: The function that is called when Twilio receives a text, which passes in the content to the respective places.

+## Expansion Ideas

+This is one example of organization management with Twilio and Okta.
+Look for more API calls for your Okta organization that you might want to invoke with a text message,

 [Click here to find more examples using Transposit!](https://www.transposit.com/apps/)